hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ### Step 1: Create IP Pool

-Locate HPE GreenLake for private cloud card in the HPE GreenLake Central dashboard and click the Launcher icon to open the HPE GreenLake for private cloud dashboard.
+Locate HPE GreenLake for Private Cloud Enterprise card in the HPE GreenLake Central dashboard and click the Launcher icon to open the HPE GreenLake for Private Cloud Enterprise dashboard.

 * Navigate to Infrastructure > Networks
 * Click the IP Pools tab